chronicleprotocol/aggor/docs/Deployment.md

 ## Configuration Setting

 The following variables inside `script/Aggor.s.sol` need to be set:
+- `bud`: The address allowed to read Aggor
 - `chronicle`: The Chronicle oracle
 - `chainlink`: The Chainlink oracle
 - `uniswapPool`: The Uniswap pool to use as TWAP